allegory-software/allegory-sdk/X-WIDGETS.md

 Model-driven web components in pure JavaScript.

-This library is designed primarily for data-dense business-type apps with a focus on data entry and data navigation.
+This set of components is designed primarily for data-dense business-type apps with a focus on data entry and data navigation.

 These types of apps have higher information density, higher signal-to-noise ratio, faster loading times and lower operational latencies than the usual